gopsey/react-ecom-app/README.md

 # react-ecom-app
-E-Commerce Application using React as Frontend Framework\
+1. E-Commerce Application using React as Frontend Framework\
-React, Material UI(MUI for components, icons and fonts), Carousel(mdnbootstrap)?,
+2. React, Material UI(MUI for components, icons and fonts), Carousel(mdnbootstrap)?,
+3. Used a custom subdomain to deploy app live using "github pages".
+Steps include: adding ecomreact as name\
+under new CNAME DNS Record with gopsey.github.io as Data.
+Then configuring github pages settings appropriately.

 ## Initial Timelines by components
 Header - 1 day Done in half day\